centarsirius/peristole/docs/geom_td.rst

 .. _geom_td:

-Geometric delay
+Geometric and Gravitational delay
 =====================

-Function to plot the geometric time delay.
+Function to plot the geometric and gravitational time delays.

 .. automodule:: peristole.geom_td
    :members: